rahil627/my-programming-stuff/langs/programming-languages.md

 lua
   - extremely simple (only perhaps second to lisp)
-  - the most performant vm/"luaJIT compiler" of all dynamic programming languages, pretty much thanks to the one guy that made it
+  - the most performant vm/compiler of all dynamic programming languages: LuaJIT, pretty much thanks to the one guy that made it
-  - weird but powerful data structure: the table
+  - powerful meta-data-structure: the table, in which you can implement any other data structure, making it extremely modular

 **wren**
-  - modern sytnax with object-oriented features (classes)
+  - modern sytnax with object-oriented-style classes
   - go-like concurrency via "fibers"
-  - modular / doesn't come with a std lib
+  - meant for embedding to C so doesn't come with a std lib (lua does)
     - can add libuv (a contemporary cross-platform std C lib) to it, as in Luxe
-  - not luaJIT fast, but at least ruby speed
+  - not luaJIT fast, close to luaJIT -joff (luaJIT with JIT off) fast, but faster than the standard implementation of Lua, and now only marginally quicker than the more complex standard ruby and python C interpreters
+    - though, it's aim is to be simple: a highly-readable 4000 lines of code vm
   - perfect for games! :)
-  - made with <3
+    - use in luxe (game engine)
+  - made with <3 by rubyx01 (of luxe), though started by Bob of game design patterns / crafting interpreters fame, and a similar language is used in his books

 squirrel
   - was used by a few game companies as a general scripting lang for games that even ran on consoles